 - Take a potassium supplement.

-- Take another medicine to help prevent the loss of potassium.
+- Take another diuretic or medication to help prevent the loss of potassium.

-Medicines are only part of the treatment for high blood pressure.
-Research has shown that you can help control your blood pressure by eating a low-sodium diet
+Medications are only part of the treatment for high blood pressure.
+Research has shown that you can help control your blood pressure by eating a

 that is rich in fruits, vegetables, and low-fat dairy.
 Exercising regularly and maintaining a healthy weight are also essential lifestyle factors to manage high blood pressure.

-When you are taking a diuretic, you may have dizziness, lightheadedness, or fainting.
+When you are taking a diuretic, you may have dizziness, or lightheadedness that can lead to fainting.
 This may happen when you get up from a lying or sitting position.
 Getting up slowly may help.
 These symptoms are also more likely to occur if you drink alcohol, stand for long periods of time, exercise vigorously, or if the weather is hot.
 If the problem continues or worsens, tell your doctor.

 - Stay out of direct sunlight, especially between the hours of 10:00 a.m. and 3:00 p.m.